How to Lose Weight Naturally Using the Incredible Power of Food

-"Eating high quality foods will help you body run more smoothly- which improves your sleep, and inevitably increases your energy levels and your productivity..."
+"Eating high-quality foods will help your body run more smoothly- which improves your sleep, and inevitably increases your energy levels and your productivity..."

 Just think about how many times you got full off of cookies or hot pockets.
 Now compare that to the time you ate an entire apple with peanut butter or a vegetable omelette.